ngwanatiyani/MediChain-Global/README.md

 - **Clinics** with reliability.
 - **Patients** with access to safer, traceable medicine.

-We're building a **healthcare system you can trust — from the ground up.**
+We're building a **healthcare system you can trust — from the ground up. more updates coming soon**